 Your hosts at St Ronan’s Place are Maggi and Gordon Thomson.
 We will greet you personally and provide all of the service in the Bed and Breakfast.
 Having lived in the area for over 25 years, we can provide advice on places to eat, drink, walk, take part in outdoor activities and relax.

 From Glasgow, via Erskine Bridge (A898), take A82 toward Balloch and Stirling’.
 Follow this road, passing Dumbarton to the roundabout with "Flying Geese".
 Turn right towards Stirling along the A811.
 This is known as the "Old Military Road".
 Follow this road, through Balloch, then Gartocharn.
-Approximately 2 miles further on, round a sharp right-hand bend, you'll see the Manse on your left, immediately before the Kilmaronock Church.
+Approximately 2 miles further on, round a sharp right-hand bend, you'll see Kilmaronock Manse on your left, immediately before the Kilmaronock Church.
 Turn down the lane between the two buildings and in about 100 metres, turn left into the courtyard of the cottage.

 From Edinburgh or Stirling.
 Follow signs for A811, Erskine Bridge.
 After Drymen the road takes a right hand turn at a junction.
 Travel for 2 miles; the road goes down a dip and back up.
 On your left hand side is Badshalloch Farm.
-As you pass the small cottage on your right, just by the entrance to the graveyard, you will see Kilmaronock church.
+As you pass a small cottage on your right, just by the entrance to the graveyard, you will see Kilmaronock church.
 Turn right down the lane between the church and Kilmaronock Manse and in about 100 metres, turn left into the courtyard of the cottage.

 Please inform Kilmaronock Manse B&B of your expected arrival time in advance.

 Are pets allowed?

 Yes, we can accommodate one or two dogs.
 Please let us know if you plan to bring your pet.